electrode-io/electrode/docs/chapter1/intermediate/create-a-electrode-component/add-to-demo-app.md

 # Add Components to Your Demo-app

-After finished components developing, its time for us to demo them in `demo-app`.
+After you have finished developing your components, its time for us to demo them in `demo-app`.
 Rebuild your developed components by running anther npm install:

 ```
 $ cd <your-awesome-component>/packages/<componentName>